This sample web app prints the list of sites that you can access, and the sitemaps, if any, for each of those sites.

-To run a quickstart example you'll need:
+To run this program, you'll need:

 - Access to the internet and a web browser, in order to authorize the sample app.

 - A Google account with at least one website verified in Google Search Console.

 - Python 3 and the flask web application framework.

 For this sample, you'll adapt the OAuth 2.0 for Web Server Applications sample application.
 This sample python app uses the flask web application framework to run a web-based application that manages OAuth keys and calls a Google Cloud API.
 You will adapt the linked sample to call the Search Console API and print out the results in a web page.

 Follow the setup instructions on the OAuth sample page linked above, and copy the sample code, then modify the code as shown below.
 Specifically, follow the setup instructions for your coding environment, setting up (or reusing) a project that can access the Search Console API in the Google Cloud console, and generating credentials for a web application.

 You will use the Complete code example for Python as the source code for this sample.

 Read Modifications below to see what changes you need to make to the linked instructions.